etendosoftware/docs/docs/whats-new/etendo-release-cycle.md

 ### Emergency Releases

-Apart, when required there are out of schedule emergency releases which are used to for targeted fixing of very important bugs.
+When required, there are out of schedule emergency releases which are used for targeted fixing of very important bugs.
 These bugs may have been reported by our partners, members of the development team or simply bugs found by our automations that are periodically testing our products.

 Those releases can be identified by their version which is constructed as follows ETXXQY.Z, where :